- Chart

 Goal

-The primary investment goal of Invesco QQQ ETF is to mirror the performance of the Nasdaq-100 Index.
-It seeks to provide investors with capital appreciation by investing in the equity securities of the companies included in the index.
+The primary investment goal of the Invesco QQQ ETF is to provide investors with exposure to the performance of the Nasdaq-100 Index.
+It aims to replicate the index's returns, offering growth potential through a diversified portfolio of large-cap, non-financial companies.

 Investment Approach and Strategy